spryker-shop/b2c-demo-marketplace/README.md

 ```

-You've set up your Spryker B2C Demo Shop and can access your applications.
+You've set up your Spryker B2C Marketplace Demo Shop and can access your applications.

-## Troubleshooting installation of the B2C Demo Shop
+## Troubleshooting installation of the B2C Marketplace Demo Shop

-This section describes the most common issues related to the installation of the B2C Demo Shop.
+This section describes the most common issues related to the installation of the B2C Marketplace Demo Shop.

 For a complete troubleshooting, see [Troubleshooting Spryker in Docker issues](https://documentation.spryker.com/docs/troubleshooting-spryker-in-docker-issues) or [Troubleshooting Spryker in Vagrant installation issues](https://documentation.spryker.com/docs/troubleshooting-spryker-in-vagrant-installation-issues).